TheJelmega/prog-lang/design/README.md

 - produce a side-effect

 Each expression will return the value produced by it, while also applying any effect during evaluation.
-An expression ca contain multiple sub-expressions, which are called the operands of an expression.
+An expression can contain multiple sub-expressions, which are called the operands of an expression.

 Each expression dictates the following:
-- Whether or not to evaluate teh operands when evaluating the expression.
+- Whether or not to evaluate the operands when evaluating the expression.
 - The order in which to evaluate the operands
-- How to combine the operands' values to obtain the value of the expression
+- How to combine the operands' values to obtain the value of the expression.

 In this way, the structure of the expression dictates the structure of execution.

 For information about the precedence of expression, see the [precedence section](#15-precedence-).

 In general, the operands of an expression will be evaluated before any side-effects will be applied, and the operands are evaluated from left to right.
-Each expression will define if and in which order there expressions are evaluated, if they deviate from this order.
+Each expression that deviates from this order, will define if and in which order there expressions are evaluated.

 ## 9.1.
 Expression details [↵](#9-expressions-)